Simone Giertz: Early and personal life

 Simone Luna Louise Söderlund Giertz was born in Stockholm on November 1, 1990.
 Her mother is television host Caroline Giertz, who worked on reality television programs about ghost hunting, and her father worked as a television producer.
 The youngest of three siblings, Giertz was raised in a middle-class household in Saltsjö-Duvnäs, Sweden (near Stockholm).
 Giertz is a descendant of Lars Magnus Ericsson, founder of Ericsson.

 In elementary school, Giertz was interested in woodworking.
-She named the Disney cartoon character Gyro Gearloose as one of her earliest inspirations.
-Giertz focused on doing well in school, contributing to a fear of failure.
+She has named the Disney cartoon character Gyro Gearloose as one of her earliest inspirations.
+Giertz felt obsessed with her grades in school and developed a fear of failure.

 At the age of 16, Giertz spent a year in China as an exchange student.
 She stayed in Hefei, where she learned basic Mandarin.
 During her stay, she also made an appearance on a Chinese sitcom.
 Her parents got divorced while she was in China, which she was informed of the day she returned.
 Three months later, she enrolled in a Swedish boarding school in Nairobi, where she learned Swahili.
 After graduating from high school, she returned to China, spending six months in Nanhai, Guangdong.
 Giertz studied physics at the KTH Royal Institute of Technology, a research university in Stockholm, but dropped out after a year.
 In 2012, she became an editor for Sweden's official website, working on the Chinese-language version.

-In 2013, Giertz began studying advertising at a trade school, Hyper Island in Stockholm.
-Giertz's interest in electronics began that year, when she attended a friend's talk about hacking hardware.
+Giertz lived on a houseboat in Stockholm, which she had converted from a 1940s ship, from 2012 to 2016.
+In 2013, she began studying advertising at a trade school, Hyper Island in Stockholm.
+Giertz's interest in electronics began that year, when she attended a woman's talk about hacking hardware.
 To fulfill a curriculum requirement, Giertz had an internship in San Francisco as a product designer at the engineering company Punch Through Design, where she worked on projects with Arduino microcontrollers.
 After she quit her internship, her US visa lapsed, and she returned to Sweden to live with her mother.
 She also held brief jobs in technology journalism.
 Giertz was self-taught in robotics, making use of open-source hardware such as Arduino.

+Giertz has said she strongly identifies as atheist or agnostic and that her diet is mostly vegan or plant-based.